 What if you exceed your credit limit?

 Charging too much on your credit card can have a number of negative consequences.
-Credit card lenders may assess overcharge fees, decrease your credit limit or even close your account if you go over your limit habitually.
+Credit card lenders may assess overcharge fees, decrease your credit limit or even close your account if you go over your limit.
 Lenders may also increase your interest rate if your credit history shows that you regularly exceed your credit limit, and your credit score may be negatively affected.
 So know your limit—and always keep track of how much you have charged.

 Why did your credit limit change?

 Credit card issuers periodically review how customers are using their cards and adjust credit limits accordingly.
 Here are some common reasons your credit limit could increase or decrease.

 - You request an increase from the card issuer

 FICO is a registered trademark of Fair Isaac Corporation in the United States and other countries.